 He was about to topple over from sheer unrequited lust.

 He turned to look at the object of his obsession.
 Her dark hair brushed her shoulders.
 Jo’s deep brown eyes seemed to bore right to the core of him.
-Full lips curled in a half-smile, the
+Full lips curled in a half-

-disdain he knew, knew she felt for him hidden for the benefit of the Prince and Princess.
-Johra Yashodhar had faced better men than him and left them weeping and broken in her
+smile, the disdain he knew, knew she felt for him hidden for the benefit of the Prince and Princess.
+Johra Yashodhar had faced better men than him and left them weeping and

 God, he wanted her.
 How could he not?